 Wall Quoits where small round rings are thrown over hooks on a wooden playing board that features the Sprite Boy image.

 These games were distributed to schools, churches, clubs, hospitals and to military both at home and overseas.
 These games are valuable and hard to find in good condition.
 I have gotten most of mine on eBay because I just could not find them at our Collectors Club conventions.
-A set including a dart board, table tennis set, bingo set, Chinese checker board, checker board, dominoes, playing cards, chessmen, checkers, marbles for Chinese checkers, and dice all together originally sold to the
+A set including a dart board, table tennis set, bingo set, Chinese checker board, checker board, dominoes, playing cards, chessmen, checkers, marbles for Chinese checkers, and dice all together originally sold to the Coca-Cola bottlers in 1942 for $3.57!
+Needless to say, they cost a lot more than that today.
+Depending on condition, a Milton Bradley Winko baseball game can be worth more than $250, and a horse race game can bring in $375, according to Petretti's guide.

 Toys and games will always be favored by many Coke collectors.
 They bring back memories of our youth, but maybe they just make us feel younger.
 And to top it off, they are just plain fun -- ask my wife as she plays with my Tower of Hannoi game!

-Collectors since 1992, Michael and wife Sherren have been active members of the
+Collectors since 1992, Michael and wife Sherren have been active members of the Coca-Cola Collectors Club for more than 10 years.
+Michael is on the board of the Club's Atlanta Chapter.

 More on Journey